Open Cycle MHD Generator

-The block diagram of an open cycle MHD system in conjunction with a conventional power plant is shown in Figure.
-The step by step working of an open cycle MHD system is as under:
+The block diagram of an open cycle MHD generator in conjunction with a conventional power plant is shown in Figure.
+The step by step working of an open cycle MHD generator is as under:

 The atmospheric air is compressed to a high pressure in an air compressor.
 Thereafter, compressed air is heated in the low temperature and high-temperature air preheaters up to a temperature of about 1100oC and fed to the combustion chamber.